roncarr880/YAAP/README.md

 # YAAP
 Yet Another Auto Pilot.
-MPU-6050, Arduino with a simplistic design.
+MPU-6050, Arduino with a simplistic design.\
+Status:  Work in progress.